-We had cash and cash equivalents of approximately \$22.8 million as of December 31, 2018.
-We currently anticipate that our available capital resources, including our existing cash and cash equivalents and accounts receivable balances will be sufficient to meet our expected working capital and capital expenditure requirements as our business is currently conducted for at least the next 12 months.
-As of the date of this filing, we have secured the availability of an additional \$12.5 million of debt financing which will be funded upon FDA approval of PEDMARKTM.
+We had cash and cash equivalents of approximately \$13.7 million as of December 31, 2019.
+We currently anticipate that our available capital resources, including our existing cash and cash equivalents and accounts receivable balances, will be sufficient to meet our expected working capital and capital expenditure requirements as our business is currently conducted for at least the next 12 months.
+As of the date of this filing, we have secured the availability of an additional \$12.5 million of debt financing which will be funded if we receive FDA approval of PEDMARKTM by no later than September 30, 2020.